galaxyproject/galaxy-hub/src/GalaxyUpdates/2014_04/index.md

 * Galaxy reached a milestone of [100 contributors to our codebase](http://ohloh.net/p/galaxybx)!
 Thank you all!
 * Poster: "[ChemicalToolBoX and its application on the study of the drug like and purchasable space](http://bit.ly/1kzoEkF)," by Lucas. *et al.*, *Journal of Chemoinformatics*
-* [New tools available in Galaxy @ URGI](https://urgi.versailles.inra.fr/About-us/News/new-tools-available-in-Galaxy): !SnpEff, Mapsembler2, BLAST+, Blast2GO, Peak predictor, ...
+* [New tools available in Galaxy @ URGI](https://urgi.versailles.inra.fr/About-us/News/new-tools-available-in-Galaxy): SnpEff, Mapsembler2, BLAST+, Blast2GO, Peak predictor, ...